Pregnant Mom And Boyfriend Reportedly Beat 4-Year-Old To Death For Spilling His Breakfast Cereal

 According to court records, the woman was holding his 1-year-old son when she was purportedly assaulted.
 The charges were dropped when the woman failed to keep her court appearance.

-Tahjir’s mother, Lisa Smith was six months pregnant with King’s child when she reportedly beat her older child to death.
+Tahjir’s mother, Lisa Smith, was six months pregnant with King’s child when she reportedly beat her older child to death.